 An organic, vegetarian feast, including carefully selected wines, beers, hot and cold soft drinks

-The time around the fire will be a social period however we will use the after dinner time to share some of the bird knowledge, knowledge of the landscape and area, folklore of the nightingale and its place within history, literature and folksong.
+The time around the fire will be a social period, however we will use the after dinner time to share some of the bird knowledge, knowledge of the landscape and area, and folklore of the nightingale and its place within history, literature and folksong.
 There will also be guidance into nature immersion and how to conduct ourselves safely and respectfully in the dark and the wild.
 This will also be a time of music sharing, prose and poetry.

 The nightingale (Luscinia megarhynches) is a small, brown, unremarkable looking bird, but it possesses one of nature’s finest singing voices.
 The bird winters in Africa but spends April to July mating and nesting in Europe and the Middle East.
 Worldwide, the population is healthy but the numbers visiting England have declined so sharply that it is now on the UK’s Red List of species of the greatest conservation concern.

 The name nightingale comes from the Old English ‘nigtgale’ – the night songstress – reflecting the long-held belief that it was the female birds which sang.
 In fact, the best singers are the males – trying either to attract a mate or to protect territory.

 One of the most memorable features of the nightingale’s song is its rich variety – taking in mellow tones, flute-like sequences and a wide array of chatters, rattles and whistles.
 A typical singer may use 180 different riffs while a truly accomplished performer may incorporate around 250.